 Be sure to include any visible thrombus.
 Thrombus will appear as an echogenic substance within the aorta.
 However, it is easily overlooked.
 Generally, it is best visualized along the anterolateral wall and may create a false lumen that underestimates the actual extent of an aortic aneurysm.

 There are no known complications from the sonographic assessment of the abdominal aorta.
 Limitations include body habitus, bowel gas, and operator experience.
-Instead of a limited evaluation of the abdominal aorta, consider advanced imaging based on the patient's hemodynamic status.
+In lieu of a limited evaluation of the abdominal aorta, consider advanced imaging based on the patient's hemodynamic status.

 More than 90% of abdominal aortic aneurysms occur below the renal arteries.
 By scanning to the level of the bifurcation, providers ensure complete visualization of the aorta.